idiv-biodiversity/pollen-limitation-data-descriptor/Scripts/README.md

 **Running scripts respects a certain order:**

-1. clean data and compute ES
+1. Compute ES and prepare data
-2. make graphs & run simple stats
+2. Make graphs & run simple stats

-## 1) Data cleaning and compute ES
+## 1) Compute ES and prepare data

-### 1.1. `diff_analysis_data.R`

-Script to apply some corrections on the row data used for graphs and for submitting.
-There were mismatches between the raw data assumed cleaned for submission and the data for analysis.
-It seems that the data for analysis got updated manually while the row data not.
-Therefore, this script was introduced lately and attempts to find mismatches between the two version of the data and align them.
-This cleaning step unfortunately added complexity to the workflow, therefore the order of the scripts needs to be respected.

-### 1.2. `Compute_ES.R`
+### 1.1 Run `Compute_ES.R`

-No aggregation takes place, just computing the simple log response ratios as ES.
-Computes ES columns that will replace existing ES columns from the main PL data (output of `diff_analysis_data.R`)  (updating is done in the next step - `check_clean_update.R`).

-### 1.3. `check_clean_update.R`
+No aggregation takes place, just computing ES using several methods.
+No need to run the helper script `ES_functions.R` which contains the helper ES functions.
+This script is run on the fly from `Compute_ES.R`.
+Several ways of computing ES were tested.
+Results are also used as histograms for the distribution of `PL_Effect_Size...` variables.

+### 1.2 Run `prepare_data.R`

-This script produces the cleaned version of PL data that is further used for making graphs and submission.
+This script produces the cleaned version of PL data that is further used for making graphs and that will end up published.
-Executes data cleaning (checks for potential typos with regular expression and gives sorted unique values per column in order to detect any possible artefacts).
+It updates the master ES columns in the raw data file - `GloPL_with_id…` It also does some data cleaning.

-Note that previosly, the script `merge_datasets.R`, carried a fair amount of data checking and cleaning but is now **obsolete**.
-It also used to merge (join) PL data with metadata and citations information.
-It is kept nevertheless for tracking back the cleaning process if ever needed.
-But some of the files used as input are now obsolete since some data cleaning was done manually in the file `GloPL_with_id.csv`.
-The script `merge_datasets.R` actually helped at detecting the data artefacts.
-Therefore is kept now as documentation.
+Note that previosly, the scripts `diff_analysis_data.R`, `check_clean_update.R` and further `merge_datasets.R` carried a fair amount of data checking and cleaning but are now **obsolete**.

 ## 2) Graphs
 Order of script execution is not an issue this time, with the exception that before executing `Whittaker_biomes_plot.R` one must run `Extract_temp_rainfall.R`.